 1. Overview

-In this tutorial, we’re going to look at a practical, code-focused intro to Spring Batch.
-Spring Batch is a processing framework designed for robust execution of jobs.
+In this tutorial, we’ll look at a practical, code-focused intro to Spring Batch.
+Spring Batch is a processing framework designed for the robust execution of jobs.

 Here are a few interesting and practical use cases of the framework.